tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 III. *Gay Rights for a Serial Killer*

-While legal and media figures learnt not to explicitly remark on Dahmer's gayness in their official representations of him, Dahmer himself invoked what we might think of as gay rights strategies (i.e., strategies that share discursive space with the liberal logic of gay civil rights and identity politics) in the course of his growing momentum as a serial killer and his consequent run-ins with and escapes from the law.
-As with the media's belated ignoring ofDahmer's gayness, these practices suggest the limitations and dangers of a liberal gay rights discourse.<sup>9</sup>
+<mark>While legal and media figures learnt not to explicitly remark on Dahmer's gayness in their official representations of him, Dahmer himself invoked what we might think of as gay rights strategies</mark> (i.e., strategies that share discursive space with the liberal logic of gay civil rights and identity politics) <mark>in the course of his growing momentum as a serial killer</mark> and his consequent run-ins with and escapes from the law. <mark num=4>As with the media's belated ignoring of Dahmer's gayness,</mark> <mark num=3>these practices</mark> <mark>suggest the limitations and dangers of a liberal gay rights discourse.<sup>9</sup></mark>

 <footer>